NicoGomezAndujar/Social_Cohesion_Small-scale_Fisheries-Puerto-Rico/README.md

 SHARING/ACCESS INFORMATION

-1. Licenses/restrictions placed on the data:
+1. Licenses/restrictions placed on the data:  Creative Commons Attribution License (CC BY).

-2. Links to publications that cite or use the data:
+2. Links to publications that cite or use the data: https://www.frontiersin.org/articles/10.3389/fmars.2022.966309/full

-3. Links to other publicly accessible locations of the data:

-4. Links/relationships to ancillary data sets:
+3. Links/relationships to ancillary data sets:

-5. Was data derived from another source?
+4. Was data derived from another source?
 No

 6. Recommended citation for this dataset:

-Gomez-Andujar N., Watson J., Gerkey A., Conway F.,  Social Chesion varies among small-scale fisheries responding to crises.
-Frontiers in Marine Science.
+Gomez-Andujar N., Watson J., Gerkey A., Conway F., (2022).
+Social cohesion and self-governance arrangements among small-scale fisheries in Puerto Rico.
+Frontiers in Marine Science. https://www.frontiersin.org/articles/10.3389/fmars.2022.966309/full

 DATA & FILE OVERVIEW